FatConan/jerzewska/pages/case-studies/marketing-automation.md

 * so the users can get up to speed with the new design quicker.

-This lets them reach higher productivity levels much faster than if they had to figure everything out on their own
+This lets them reach higher productivity levels much faster than if they had to figure everything out on their own.
+It also allows us a way of introducing new features to the user.

 <div class="graphic standard">
     <img src="/resources/img/case-studies/pages/dashboard/dash-gif3.png"